etewiah/property_web_builder/README.md

 These are some features I plan to add over the coming months.
 If there is something you need which is not on the list, please let me know.
 I am also interested in knowing which of these features I should prioritize.

+* Instant price conversions into other currencies
+* Migrate admin section from an ember js app to vue js using the quasar framework
 * [More languages](https://github.com/etewiah/property_web_builder/issues/4)
 * [More themes](https://github.com/etewiah/property_web_builder/issues/3)
 * Mobile app (iOS and android)